Gankra/live-reftest-analyzer/README.md

 # Live Gecko Reftest Analyzer

-A tool for looking at failed reftests live.
+A tool for looking at failed gecko reftests live.

 For instance, say you run a try build, and get the following in the reftest analyzer: